Claire-Potter/Redeployment-Process/README.md

 The redeployment process is utilised by a company undergoing change which results in certain positions becoming redundant.
 The process will be utilised to add affected employees to a redeployment pool, update employee details, place employees in new positions or retrench employees.

+# The Redeployment Process

+Please follow the below link to view the redeployment process:

+ <a href="https://github.com/Claire-Potter/redeployment-process/blob/main/read-me-content/redeployment-pool-process.pdf">The Redeployment Process</a>

 # UX Design

 ### User Stories